peter-mouland/web-caddy/README.md

 > Quickly create new components or improve your existing build process

 Out of the box you can:
- * Build and serve sites
+ * Build and serve (static or NodeJS) sites
-    * Make a change to your source code and the browser will automatically refresh
-    * Can serve static sites or NodeJS apps
+ * Automatic browser refresh when source code is changed
  * Compile Sass and CommonJS to CSS/JS and `.min` equivalents
  * Test your code and keep an eye on code coverage.
  * Deploy to github.io, Bower or the cloud (currently Amazon S3)